cascadiajs/2012.cascadiajs.com/proposal/README.md

 How To Submit A Proposal
 ========================
 First and foremost, make sure you're available on both 11/8 and 11/9.
 Once we have settled on the talks, we will be curating an agenda that groups like topics together.
-More information on at [cascadiajs.com](http://cascadiajs.com).
+More information at [cascadiajs.com](http://cascadiajs.com).

 * Create a **Github account** if you don't have one already
 * **Fork this repository**